bykarol/django-webapp/README.md

   - Run the server (check if it is working): `python manage.py runserver`
   - Open the browser, go to http://localhost:8000
 4) Creating a new app: `python manage.py startapp my_app_name`
+5) After changing the model, do migrations:
+  - Add new migrations `python manage.py makemigrations`
+  - Do the migrations `python manage.py migrate`

 ## [Software Demo Video](http://youtube.link.goes.here)